WoundReference improves clinical decisions

 How does HBOT help my hearing loss?

-Hyperbaric oxygen therapy has been found to assist with improving sudden hearing loss that might be viral or inflammation related.
-Treatment is most beneficial when started within 2-4 weeks after symptoms begin.
-All body tissues need oxygen to function, and inflamed or damaged tissue, as seen in sudden hearing loss without a clear cause, requires even more.
-HBOT delivers oxygen-rich blood to the cochlea in the inner ear, aiding healing cells in fighting infection, promoting blood vessel growth, and reducing swelling.
+Hyperbaric oxygen therapy may assist with improving sudden hearing loss due to a virus, inflammation, or an unknown cause (idiopathic).
+Treatment is most beneficial when HBOT is started within 2-4 weeks of symptom onset.
+All body tissues need oxygen to function.
+Inflamed or damaged tissue, as seen in sudden hearing loss without a clear cause, requires even more.
+HBOT helps improve hearing through the use of oxygen to promote tissue healing in the ear.
+HBOT delivers oxygen-rich blood to the inner ear structures increasing blood flow and blood vessel growth, helping cells that fight infection, and reducing swelling.

 Figure 1.
 Effects of hyperbaric oxygen therapy on idiopathic sudden sensorineural hearing loss